NHS App Proxy Access - organise care for someone else

 Once Proxy Access is given, it's really easy to switch between your information and the person you care for's information in the NHS App.
 Their name is added into the home-page of the NHS App.

-Then if you choose their nameon the menu, you can use the NHS App as if you were them.
+Then, if you choose their name on the menu as a Linked Profile, you can use the NHS App as if you were them.
 For example, you could;

 Order their repeat medicines